-If a person presents in an emergent manner with a fever, high white cell count, and other signs or symptoms of septicemia (a blood infection), the person must be aggressively treated with strong, broad spectrum antibiotics until blood cultures are obtained.
+If a person presents in an emergent manner with a fever, high white cell count, and other signs or symptoms of an infection (for example septicemia-a blood infection) the person must be aggressively treated with strong, broad spectrum antibiotics until blood cultures are obtained.
 Blood cultures are grown to determine which specific bacteria are causing the infection, and which antibiotics are effective against these bacteria.
-Generally, antibiotics must be given for 2-3 days before these culture results are available.
-Because the side effects of gentamicin are minimal when given for a very short period, its use in empiric situations for 2-3 days is much more justifiable than its use in definitive therapy requiring long term administration.
+Generally, antibiotics must be given for two-three days before these culture results are available.
+Because the side effects of gentamicin are minimal when given for a very short period, its use in empiric situations for two-three days is much more justifiable than its use in definitive therapy requiring long term administration.

 The treating physician uses this information, preferably combined with other clinical information regarding the presentation of the infection and information regarding the particular patient, to arrive at a rational choice for an antibiotic or combination of antibiotics to use.
 Even though a particular pathogen is shown by culture (in vitro) to be sensitive to a particular antibiotic, its rational use may be totally contradicted by the presentation of the infection or by host factors (characteristics of the patient)

-Use of Gentamicin as a Primary Antibiotic Agent.
 While still an important antibiotic under certain circumstances, there are only a few instances where the use of gentamicin may be justified outside of short-term empiric treatment.
 Because of the risk of nephrotoxicity, ototoxicity, and vestibulotoxicity associated with the use of aminoglycosides, and because ototoxicity and vestibulotoxicity are usually permanent and life altering, gentamicin can be only justified as a primary antibiotic agent when there are no reasonable alternatives available.
-In the past 20 or so years, many antibiotics have been developed that are equally or more efficacious than gentamicin as primary antibiotic agents.
+In the past 25+ years, many antibiotics have been developed that are equally or more efficacious than gentamicin as primary antibiotic agents.

 Gentamicin should be used for primary therapy only when there is no other viable alternative treatment.
 Regardless of the expense of other antibiotic agents, there is no justification for subjecting a patient to the possibility of permanent vestibular loss unless gentamicin is the only antibiotic that would be effective against a particular organism.

 Moreover, the use of gentamicin in these circumstances must also depend on how serious the infection is.
-We have represented at least two clients who developed lifelong, severe vestibulopathy because a physician used gentamicin to preserve an toe.
+We have represented several clients who developed lifelong, severe vestibulopathy because a physician used gentamicin to preserve a toe.
 Amputation of the toe would have had a miniscule impact on each of these individuals when compared with the devastating impact of gentamicin poisoning.

-Only certain organisms such as P. aeruginosa and certain enterococcal species exhibit synergistic killing with the addition of an aminoglycoside to other antibiotics.
-Gentamicin is most often used as a synergistic agent in the treatment of endocarditis.
+Only certain organisms such as Pseudomonas aeruginosa and certain enterococcal species exhibit synergistic killing with the addition of an aminoglycoside to other antibiotics.